japertechnology/juxta-repo-se/README.md

 # Omni Repo Scope

-`JAPER-GITHUB-SYNC` collects every repository in your organisation so that automation tools and AI assistants can reason across the entire codebase.
+The repository collects every repository in your organisation so that automation tools and AI assistants can reason across the entire codebase.

 ---